FlipsideCrypto/fsc-evm/models/doc_descriptions/core/balances.md

 {% docs evm_current_balances_symbol %}

 The symbol of the token contract, or native asset.
+Please note this is not necessarily unique.

 {% enddocs %}

 {% docs evm_current_balances_token_name %}

 The name of the token contract, or native asset.
+Please note this is not necessarily unique.

 {% enddocs %}

 {% docs evm_current_balances_decimals %}

-The decimals for the token contract.
+The number of decimal places specified by the token contract for representing token amounts.

 {% enddocs %}

 {% docs evm_current_balances_has_decimal %}

-Whether the token has a decimal or not, either TRUE or FALSE.
+Boolean flag indicating whether token decimal information is available for this token (TRUE or FALSE).

 {% enddocs %}

 {% docs evm_current_balances_has_price %}

-Whether the token has an hourly price or not, either TRUE or FALSE.
+Boolean flag indicating whether hourly price data for this token is available (TRUE or FALSE).

 {% enddocs %}